avaneev/prvhash/README.md

 ## Other Thoughts ##

-PRVHASH, being scalable, potentially allows to apply "infinite" state variable size in its system, at least in mathematical analysis.
+PRVHASH, being scalable, potentially allows one to apply "infinite" state variable size in its system, at least in mathematical analysis.
 This reasoning makes PRVHASH comparable to PI in its reach of "infinite" bit-sequence length.
 Moreover, this also opens up a notion of "infinite frequency" and thus, "infinite energy".
+Note that PRVHASH does not require any "magic numbers" to function, it is completely algorithmic.

 The mathematics offers an interesting understanding.
 Take in your mind a moment before the Big Bang.
 Did mathematical rules exist at that moment?
 Of